Skip to Content

 Yes, you can over-moisturize your hair.
 Overload happens when protein and moisture levels in your hair are not balanced.
 This imbalance can result from over-conditioning, leaving hair wet for extended periods, or using too much product.

 Moisture overload can cause your hair to be frizzy.
-Too much moisture in your hair can damage the hair cuticle or strand and cause it to frizz through breakage and split ends.
+Too much moisture in your hair can weaken the strand over time and cause frizz through breakage and split ends.

 Over-moisturizing your hair can cause damage to your hair.
-The damage from overload in your hair can cause split ends and breakage, leading to thinner hair.
+The damage from overload in your hair can cause split ends and breakage, leading to thinner-looking hair.